Web

 Now, other big plays on the Dark Web like Hansa and Dream Market are feeling the effects of Alphabay’s absence.
 Hansa has “closed its doors” to new customers due to the huge spike in activity.
 The Sub Reddit AlphaBayMarket has recently lit up with activity regarding these recent events with contributors discussing what has happened and where to go next.

-“Due to the influx of Alphabay refugees we are dealing with technical issues,” read message on the site.
+“Due to the influx of Alphabay refugees we are dealing with technical issues,” read a message on the site.
 “We have set a stop on new registrations until further notice.”

 “When you have a site like AlphaBay going down, it puts a lot of stress on the other players.
 It’s stress-testing their infrastructures,” said professor of computer science and public policy at Carnegie Mellon Nicolas Christin on Wired.
 “It’s been really chaotic.”